God-Serenaa/johsons_algorithm/README.md

 **Output:**
 The shortest (u, v) path for all pairs of vertices (u, v).
 If the input graph has any negative cycles, the program will report this and halt

-**Edit:**
-My faculty kind of simplified it for me and told me to remove the "transform for dijkstra" part.
-So if you are wondering why that part is not included in the code, this is why.